 As the cafe has just newly opened the menu has been limited.
 A wise move in order to judge its popularity with the local and visiting clientele.
 While I was there it had a good turn around of customers and the venue had a cosy atmosphere.
 The decor has a nautical feel without going over the top.
 A nice touch was the hessian sacking used to upholster some of the seating.

-As a lone diner, I was not in a position to try more than one item on the menu, so I settled for the big breakfast which while not the cheapest in Ramsgate (£6.00) was better than the average with a nice runny egg and savoury sausages.
+As a lone diner, I was not in a position to try more than one item on the menu, so I settled for the big breakfast which while not the cheapest in Ramsgate (£6.00) was better than the average with a nice runny egg and savory sausages.

-We certainly plan to return again to do a more comprehensive review in the Spring or Summer, where hopefully we can take advantage of the large outdoor terrace with great views of the Harbour, the Marina, the English Channel and even France.
+We certainly plan to return again to do a more comprehensive review in the Summer, where hopefully we can take advantage of the large outdoor terrace with great views of the Harbour, the Marina, the English Channel and even France.

 Marks out of 10